ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 --- abstract

-This specification defines the `gci` URI scheme and the rules for encoding these URIs.
+This specification defines the `glue` URI scheme and the rules for encoding these URIs.
 It also establishes the registries necessary for management of this scheme.

 --- middle

 # Introduction

-Company entity identifiers are myriad.
-With the increasing use of digitial credentials, there is a need for a common methodology for expressing these identifiers such that claims about and by companies can be made in a consistent manner.
+Enterprise entity identifiers are myriad.
+With the increasing use of digitial credentials, there is a need for a common methodology for expressing these identifiers such that claims about and by such entities can be made in a consistent and interoperable manner.

 This specification defines a URI scheme that standardizes the expression of existing company entity identifers and establishes a registry for managing how